olshevski/compose-navigation-reimagined/docs/animations.md

     <img width="240" src="https://user-images.githubusercontent.com/5606565/152329115-827e073e-c59d-4793-9f03-f9f684037a28.gif" />
 </p>

-In AnimatedNavHostTransitionSpec you get the parameters:
+In NavTransitionSpec you get the parameters:

 - `action` - a hint about the last NavController method that changed the backstack
 - `from` - a previous visible destination